-Generally, in low-risk pregnancies the safest time to travel during pregnancy is the second trimester (13 to 28 weeks).
+Generally, in low-risk pregnancies the safest time to travel during pregnancy is in the second trimester (13 to 28 weeks).

 If you plan to travel, discuss the trip with your health care provider.
-Talk about the distance and length of the trip, the mode of travel, and any suggestions for things you should or should not do before, during, and after the trip
+Talk about the distance and length of the trip, the mode of travel, and any suggestions for things you should or should not do before, during, and after the trip.

 Generally, the safest time to travel during pregnancy is the second trimester (13 to 28 weeks).
 At this time you probably feel your best and you are in the least danger of having a miscarriage or premature labor.
 While traveling in and by itself is unlikely to increase your risks, there is always a possibility of complications, especially premature labor and delivery.
-So you need to ask yourself whether you feels safe having a baby wherever you are traveling to.
+So you need to ask yourself whether you feel safe having a baby wherever you are traveling to.